gvwilson/thirdbit/src/fiction/in-heck/index.md

 He hadn't exactly been invited, but no one had told him to leave.
-He had tried leaning against the doorframe, but it felt disrespectful next to the tearful conversation at the kitchen table.
+He had tried leaning against the doorframe, but it felt disrespectful given the tearful conversation at the kitchen table.

-"Everyone was trying it,
-and I thought—"
+"Everyone was talking about how they wanted to be Operators, and I thought—"
 Sindy hiccupped.
-"I thought folk would notice more if I *didn't* take a turn, and then it just—it just—"

-Tears rolled down her furless cheeks.
-"I didn't *want* to," she sobbed.
+"I didn't *want* to," she sobbed, tears rolling down her furless cheeks.
 "It just kind of woke up."

 "Sh sh sh."